 Before diving in I would recommend you to bookmark this page for future reference.

 I personally tried and tested almost every editor out there (Including premium one too, except I didn’t pay for it ;)) and the only Editor I Stuck for more than one and half year till now is the Visual studio code editor

 VSCode is an open source project by Microsoft team.
 You can customize the editor using configuration and there are tons of extensions to improve your workflow.
 If you haven’t tried it yet, give it a shot.

 If you are already using it, check out our must-have packages for VSCode editor article.

 I love Git as a source code management system.
 Github.com provides us the interface and mechanism to host our code for free and share it.
 I use it on a daily basis and you can check out my Github profile here.

 Tip: If you are a CS student or a developer no matter from where you must have Github profile and some piece of good code you have written hosted there.
 I got so many job opportunities just because my Github profile is good.
 Maybe something to look at 🙂

-I professionally use Jenkins as continuous code deployment tool.
+I professionally use Jenkins and TravisCI as continuous code deployment tool.
 I have deployed code on major infrastructures such as Amazon, Rackspace etc.

 For this blog, I use various Servers host my live demo in order to save up some cost.
 Here is few of them.